STAT545-UBC-hw-2018-19/hw01-Bill1111/README.md

 My classmates have been helping me out a lot online and in class when I have questions.
 I really appreciate it :smile:

 ## Repository Description
+This repository is one of the first ones I have created.
+The goal is to fulfill all the requirements for [STAT 545 Assignment 1](https://github.com/STAT545-UBC/Classroom/blob/master/assignments/hw01/hw01.md).

+The ~~repotisory~~ repository contains:
+1. This README.md File
+2. A gapminder dataset exploration in with R Markdown, saved in both:
+      1. .RMd and
+      2. .md files

 ## Reflections